Dhruv3872/Shop23/README.md

 ### Changes introduced in this commit:

-1. Installed Redux Toolkit and React-Redux packages.
+1. Extracted the API calls from the ProductList component,
-1. Added code to update the chosen Filter on
+   and Added Async calls to dummyjson API using the default
-   the FilterDropdown component and accordingly
-   the ProductList component using Redux.
+   Redux-thunk middleware's createAsyncThunk package offered
+   by the Redux Toolkit.

 ### Changes in mind to be introduced in future commits:

-1. Extract the API calls from the ProductList component,
-   and Add Async calls to dummyjson API using Redux-saga middleware(s).
+1. Change from Redux-thunk middleware to Redux-saga.
 1. The ProductList component should be rendered from the beginning when
    the chosen filter value changes instead of staying at its place
    in the scrollable view.